 Black or white pepper

-Cayenne pepper can bring a more intense heat to scrambled eggs than both hot sauce and black or white peppers.
+Cayenne pepper can bring more intense heat to scrambled eggs than both hot sauce and black or white peppers.
 It does so without the acidity or moisture associated with hot sauce.

-Curry powder is a more flavorful and arguably a more colorful addition than the other options on this list.
+Curry powder is a more flavorful and arguably more colorful addition than the other options on this list.
 Because of those characteristics, it may not be the ideal breakfast spice for everyone; however, it can give your eggs a boost if you want something more complex.

 If you want to add heat to your eggs but would also prefer that the heat not linger, wasabi can be a great alternative to chile peppers.
-Wasabi is strong enough to give your eggs an eye-opening pungency but the source of its heat is water-soluble and will disappear quickly.
+Wasabi is strong enough to give your eggs an eye-opening pungency, but the source of its heat is water-soluble and will disappear quickly.

 As far as herbs go, thyme is strong.
-It gives a more aggressive savory note to your scrambled eggs so you may want to use less of it than you would dill or chives.
+It gives a more aggressive savory note to your scrambled eggs, so you may want to use less of it than you would dill or chives.

 The typical hot sauce used on scrambled eggs is of the Tabasco variety.
 It can be added to the eggs before or during cooking, or you can add it to cooked eggs at the table.
-In both cases, it brings a mild heat and a little acidity.
+In both cases, it brings low-medium heat and a little acidity.
 If you add hot sauce before or during cooking, much of the moisture will evaporate so that your scrambled eggs will not be wet.
 Of course, this is a matter of preference.